MdMonirHossan/text-analyzer-tool/README.md

 ### Viewing Logs

 All log messages are written to the specified `logs` folder with the relevant file name like `error.log`, `warn.log`, `info.log`.

+`Note`: If `logs` folder does not create automatically then create a new `logs` folder in root directory.